-CERTIFICATE OF APPROVAL-HISTORIC DISTRICT-Issuing approval for Building Permits shall be in accordance with in RSA 676:8-676:9.
+CERTIFICATE OF APPROVAL-HISTORIC DISTRICT-Issuing approval for Building Permits shall be in accordance with RSA 676:8-676:9.

-CHANGE OF USE-- A change of use occurs when the use of any land, building or structure is changed from one permitted land use classification to another, or when any of the following occurs:
+CHANGE OF USE-- [Amended 3-08-2016 ATM by Art 6]A change of use occurs when the use of any land, building or structure is changed from one permitted land use classification to another, or when any of the following occurs:

-- Addition or expansion of outside storage; - Significant change in traffic volume or pattern; - Change of permitted use category as illustrated in Table 4, or; - Any significant Site Development activity.
+- Addition or expansion of outside storage. - Significant change in traffic volume or pattern. - Change of permitted use category as illustrated in Table 4, or; - Any significant Site Development activity.